open-edge-insights/eii-azure-bridge/README.md

     ```sh
     $ sudo iotedgehubdev setup -c "<edge-device-connection-string>"
     ```

+    The Edge device connection string should have been obtained when you created the device in your Azure IoT Hub.

     > **NOTE:** This setup is only required the first time you run the EIS Azure
     > Bridge in a simulator.